stronnag/wayfarer/README.md

 wayfarer uses the XDG Portal on modern desktops, with all the pain and diminished functionality that the portal implies.

-* Portal connection is set to persist, pressing Control-P clears the persistent state, re-enabling the portal monitor selection screen.
+* Portal connection is set to persist, pressing Control-Z clears the persistent state, re-enabling the portal monitor selection screen.
 * Selection across multiple monitors and full screen across multiple monitors is available
 * Window selection is not supported, as the portal support is not helpful.